Learn how to stay safe around underground natural gas pipelines and other natural gas facilities.

 then to your homes and businesses via service lines.

-delivery system has an excellent track record of safety and reliability.
+Our natural gas delivery system has an excellent track record of safety and reliability.

-The company regularly tests, inspects, monitors and upgrades its
+The company regularly tests, inspects, monitors and upgrades its system as required by state and federal laws.

 Back to top